CiscoDevNet/terraform-provider-intersight/website/docs/r/cond_alarm_suppression.html.markdown

 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `description`:(string) User given description on why the suppression is enabled at this entity.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
+* `enabled`:(bool) Indicates whether the suppression is enabled by the user or not.
+The user should be able to toggle this between true and false.The property is set to true when the suppression is created.
+The user can set this to false to disable the suppression.The suppression rule should be active only if both systemEnabled and enabled are true.
+* `end_date`:(string) The end date for this alarm suppression rule.
+The date must follow the RFC 3339 format for date and time representation.
 * `entity`:(HashMap) - A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.